niklasf/python-chess/libchess/README.rst

 License
 -------
-python-chess is licensed under the GPL3.
+libchess is licensed under the GPL3.
 See the LICENSE file for the full copyright and license information.